shoestringlab/altseven/README.md

 ***Changes***
 --------

+As of 3.1.0, altseven contains a rendering queue that manages the rendering pipeline for views.
+It also contains a deferred pipeline that fills once the existing queue starts rendering and becomes the new queue once the existing queue renders.

 As of v 3.0.0, the framework is complete enough to build applications that can set state and update views dynamically, work with remote services, and use the built in security framework.